Another look at the control properties of the Korteweg-de Vries equation: Introduction

-Research on (IBVP) \eqref{h1} commenced with Ton's investigation \cite{Ton}.
-Ton established the existence and uniqueness of solutions, considering smooth initial data $\phi(x)$ and zero boundary data $f$.
-Subsequently, Bona and Winther \cite{BoWi} demonstrated the global existence and uniqueness of solutions in $L_{\text{loc}}^{\infty}(\mathbb{R}^{+}; H^4(\mathbb{R}^{+}))$, provided $\phi(x) \in H^4(\mathbb{R}^{+})$ and $f \in H_{\text{loc}}^2(\mathbb{R}^{+})$.
-Six years later, they further investigated the system in \cite{BoWi1}, establishing its continuous dependence.
-Concurrently, Faminskii \cite{Faminskii1a} explored a generalized version of the IBVP \eqref{h1}, establishing well-posedness in weighted $H^1(\mathbb{R}^{+})$ Sobolev space.
+Research on the IBVP \eqref{h1} began with Ton \cite{Ton}, who established the existence and uniqueness of solutions for smooth initial data with zero boundary conditions.
+Bona and Winther \cite{BoWi, BoWi1} extended these results, proving global well-posedness in $H^4(\mathbb{R}^{+})$ and continuous dependence, while Faminskii \cite{Faminskii1a} obtained well-posedness in weighted Sobolev spaces.
+Later, Bona \textit{et al.} \cite{Bonahalf1} proved conditional local well-posedness under $s$-compatibility conditions for $\psi \in H^s(\mathbb{R}^+)$ and $f \in H^{(s+1)/3}(\mathbb{R}^+)$ with $s>\tfrac{3}{4}$, and global results for $1\leq s\leq 3$.